chrismilson/kagawa-ajet-website/README.md

 ## To Do List

-- [X] Decide on an Icon.
-  - [ ] Get permission to use the Kagawa AJET Mascot from the designer.
+- [ ] Get permission to use the Kagawa AJET Mascot from the designer
-- [ ] Make the calendar on mobile a list of events for readability.
+- [ ] Destinations pages
-- [X] Get all images from the old Weebly site.
-- [X] Destinations page.
-  - [X] Have bios written for each area.
+  - [ ] Have bios written for each area
     - [ ] Ayagawa
       - [X] Content
       - [ ] Images